alasram/maplibre-native-experimental/docs/mdbook/src/profiling/tracy-profiling.md

 #### Introduction

-MabLibre Native integrates [Tracy profiler](https://github.com/wolfpld/tracy) which offers an easy way to understand and optimize your application's CPU and GPU performance.
+MapLibre Native integrates [Tracy profiler](https://github.com/wolfpld/tracy) which offers an easy way to understand and optimize your application's CPU and GPU performance.
 Tracy mainly consists in manually adding markup instrumentation in the code to log performance events.
 These events can then be analyzed and visualized using the [Tracy Profiler tool](https://github.com/wolfpld/tracy/tree/master/profiler).

 Instrumentation is generally the first step in profiling applications that use MapLibre.
 Once slow inner-loop routines are identified, additional hardware vendor specific tools can be used to collect hardware counters and optimize low level CPU and GPU code.